BrianQian1999/RFC-sim/README.md

 RFC-sim is an analytic model for evaluating the effect of Register File Cache (RFC) in NVIDIA GPUs.

 For more information, please check the original paper describing RFC:
-Energy-efficient Mechanisms for Managing Thread Context in Throughput Processors
+Energy-efficient Mechanisms for Manstep Thread Context in Throughput Processors
 <https://ieeexplore.ieee.org/document/6307762>

 The model is utilized in my thesis project: